kayboy11/hotel-landing-page/README.md

 This is a simple hotel landing page designed with HTML and CSS.

 ## Demo
-To visit directly from your web browser, click here: https://kayboy11.github.io/hotel-landing-page/
+To visit directly from your web browser, [click here](https://kayboy11.github.io/hotel-landing-page/)

 ## Features
 - Background image